iissnan/progit/README.md

 This project aims to generate html pages for *Pro Git* book from [*Book Source*](https://github.com/progit/progit) using node.js.

 The HTML pages can be host on the [GitHub](http://github.com) via gh-pages.
 You can find more info about gh-pages [here](http://pages.github.com/).

-You can visit [Pro Git](http://iissnan.com/progit) to check out the demo.
+You can visit [Here](http://iissnan.com/progit) to check out the demo.

 ## Build Procedure